tidyverse/tidyverse.org/content/blog/2019-11-roxygen2-7-0-0/index.markdown

       registry = default_tags(), global_options = list())
     ```

-    Now it is wrapped so that each argument gets its own line:
+    Now long function calls are wrapped so that each argument gets its own line:

     ```r